asleepace/asleepace.com/src/content/blog/try.md

 type Result<T> = ResultOk<T> | ResultError
 ```

-The above types are just tuples with either contain the value `T | undefined` in the first position and `undefined | Error` in the second position.
-The last type represents the union between these two values and will help us with type narrowing later.
-Next we will create a simple utility to convert our try/catch based errors into result tuples:
+The above types are just [tuples](https://www.typescriptlang.org/docs/handbook/2/objects.html#tuple-types) which either contain the generic value `T` or `undefined` in the first position and `Error` or `undefined` in the second position.
+The last type is a [discriminated union](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html#discriminated-unions) of both the `ResultOk<T>` and `ResultError` types.

+Next we will create a simple utility function which takes a function as an argument, execute that function inside a try/catch expression, and returns the output wrapped in our `Result<T>` type:

 ```ts
 function tryCatch<T>(fn: () => T | never): Result<T> {